SDGforskning/sdg-strings/SDG03_query_action_WoS.md

         (
           ("access*" OR "barrier$" OR "obstacle$"
           OR "coverage"
-          OR "afford" OR "affordab*" OR "unaffordab*" OR "debt" OR "financial risk$" OR "financial burden$" OR "household expenditure$" OR "medical expenditure$" OR "microinsurance"
+          OR "afford" OR "affordab*" OR "unaffordab*" OR "debt" OR "financial risk$" OR "financial burden$" OR "financial hardship" OR "household expenditure$" OR "medical expenditure$"
+          OR "microinsurance"
           )
           NEAR/5
               ("improv*" OR "increas*" OR "enhanc*"